-When real-time tasks are scheduled according to the FP scheme, Jejurikar et. al. [14] proposed delaying the execution of tasks by the minimal promotion time over all lower and equal priority tasks.
-However, as shown later in this paper(see Figure 2), this approach still cannot guarantee the schedulability of the tasks under the FP scheme.
-Lehoczky and Ramos-thuel [21] proposed a technique, called slack stealer, that can delay the FP jobs as late as possible and thus minimize the response times for aperiodic tasks.
+When real-time tasks are scheduled according to the FP scheme, Jejurikar et al. (Jejurikar, 2004a) proposed delaying the execution of tasks by the minimal promotion time over all lower and equal priority tasks.
+However, as shown later in this paper (see Figure 2), this approach still cannot guarantee the schedulability of the tasks under the FP scheme.
+Lehoczky and Ramosthuel (Lehoczky, 1992) proposed a technique, called slack stealer, that can delay the FP jobs as late as possible and thus minimize the response times for aperiodic tasks.
 Specifically, they adopted the exact timing analysis strategy, which potentially can have a very high computational cost, to compute the maximal delay of the periodic tasks.
 In addition, note that it becomes extremely challenging if not totally impossible to employ the exact timing analysis strategy to deal with the scenario when different instances of the same task have different worst case execution times, i.e., when different jobs need to run at different processor speeds to maximize the energy savings as in our case.
-Kim et al. [17] proposed another strategy to delay the execution of FP jobs with the goal to reduce the preemption times in DVS scheduling.
-The rationale of this technique is quite similar to the Look-Ahead RT-DVS strategy [29, 33], that is, to delay the higher priority jobs until the absolute last moment, i.e., when the delayed tasks can only meet their deadlines by using the highest possible processor speed.
+Kim et al. (Kim, 2004) proposed another strategy to delay the execution of FP jobs with the goal of reducing the preemption times in DVS scheduling.
+The rationale of this technique is quite similar to the Look-Ahead RT-DVS strategy (Pillai, 2001; Seth, 2003), that is, to delay the higher priority jobs until the absolute last moment, i.e., when the delayed tasks can only meet their deadlines by using the highest possible processor speed.
 The side effect of this technique is that it may increase the processor speed and therefore compromise the energy saving performance.